bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 In short, the compiler's machine code often lacks optimal alignment for micro-op caching, resulting in a phenomenon known as DSB thrashing.

 I won't delve deeply into Intel microarchitectures here.
 Instead, I'll explain the issue as simply as possible.
-If you're interested in learning more about Intel CPU decoding pipelines, I recommend further reading [1, 5, 6, 7, 8].
+If you're interested in learning more about Intel CPU decoding pipelines, I recommend further reading[^code-align] [^ansari] [^agner] [^sandy-bridge].

 CPU can be separated into two parts: frontend and backend.
 The backend is where the real work happens.
 The primary responsibility of the frontend is to decode the instruction stream and maintain a steady flow of micro-operations (μops) to ensure the backend remains fully utilized.
 Without a capable frontend, even the most powerful out-of-order execution CPUs would yield subpar performance.
 Intel mainstream CPUs rely on three components for this: MITE[^mite], LSD[^lsd], and DSB[^dsb].

 MITE serves as the instruction decoder, while LSD and DSB together act as a μop-cache.
 They store the results of decoding individual instructions into micro-operations for CPU execution.
 When a μop is delivered by LSD/DSB, the decoder engine (MITE) doesn't need to fetch and decode instructions again.
 This mechanism is particularly effective for frequently used code segments like hot loops and frequently called functions.

-However, both LSD and DSB have limitations regarding the number and type of μops they can store, as well as the alignment of instructions.
-For instance, on Sandy Bridge architecture, DSB is structured into 32 sets of 8 ways, with each way capable of storing up to 6 μops, totaling 1536 μops in all.
-However, there's a crucial restriction: only 3 ways are permitted per every 32-byte aligned window of instructions [5].
-Let's examine the machine code of the `factorial_1` and `factorial_2` functions for clarification.
+Both LSD and DSB have limitations regarding the number and type of μops they can store, as well as the alignment of instructions[^dsb-algo].
+However, for Sandy Bridge CPUs, there's one crucial restriction: only 18 μop can be cached for every 32-byte aligned window of instructions[^ansari].
+Let's examine the machine code of the `factorial_1` and `factorial_2` functions to understand how it influencing the code.

 ![](./layout.png)